 What makes a blizzard different from an ordinary snowstorm?

-Glancing out the window at a raging snowstorm may make you say, "wow, it's a blizzard out there!" but it might not be a blizzard unless three crucial criteria are met.
+Glancing out the window at a raging snowstorm may make you say, "Wow, it's a blizzard out there!" but it might not be a blizzard unless three crucial criteria are met.

-Finally, you need the first two criteria to last or expect to last three hours or longer.
+Finally, you need the first two criteria to last or expect it to last three hours or longer.

-If it's even close to freezing and you add in 35 mph wind gusts, you're talking at bare minimum wind chills in the low teens.
+If it's even close to freezing, and you add in 35 mph wind gusts, you're talking at bare minimum wind chills in the low teens.
 Most blizzards will be colder and windier with even lower wind chills.

 And intense blizzards that bring near whiteout conditions can make travel extremely treacherous.
 Those caught outside, especially in rugged, mountainous terrain, can become disoriented and lost.